5 min read

 When you view your mind as just another sense, a fundamental question arises: if you are not your thoughts, then who are you?
 The answer is that you are the awareness that perceives the thoughts.
 You are the silent, steady space in which the mental weather—clouds of anxiety, storms of anger, sunshine of joy—comes and goes.

 This is a radical departure from our default mode.
 We tend to fuse our identity with our mental chatter.
 “I am an anxious person.”
 “I am a failure.”
 We treat these thoughts as core truths about our being.
 But through the lens of the mind-as-sensedoor, these statements become less absolute.
 “I am experiencing the thought of failure.”
 “I am aware of the sensation of anxiety.”
 This subtle change in language creates a sliver of space between you and your thoughts, and in that space lies freedom.
-Recognizing this separation is a crucial step in many therapeutic journeys, from individual therapy to couples counseling.
+Recognizing this separation is a crucial step in many therapeutic journeys, from individual therapy to couples counseling—in person or through online therapy.

 How This Perspective Transforms Anxiety